Your sense of humor is your cognitive signature

 An AI that responds with irony to someone who doesn't tolerate it is actively worse than one that doesn't try to be funny.
 An AI that never uses humor with someone who values it sounds robotic and distant.
 Humor is the most personal and hardest-to-calibrate aspect of natural language โ and probably the one that most separates "this is an AI" from "this gets me."

-Each style is relatively independent (inter-scale correlations of .12 to .36).
-You can score high on both affiliative and aggressive humor โ and that tells the AI very different things than scoring high on only one.
+Each dimension is relatively independent.
+You can score high on playful-affiliative (D1) and high on dark-transgressive (D5) simultaneously โ and that tells the AI very different things than scoring high on only one.
+The Afini Humor Index (AHI) integrates the six into a single score.

 Humor to build bonds.
 Funny anecdotes, witty observations, lightening the mood.
 The humor of a great host.

 Humor as resilience.
-Laughing at adversity, finding the absurd in difficulties.
+An ironic gaze on yourself when things go wrong.
 The humor of someone who finds something funny in the airport queue while missing their flight.

 The humor profile calibrates three dials: permitted irony level, playful vs. serious tone, and use of humorous self-criticism.
 The result: an AI that knows when an ironic comment will land well and when it'll sound like an insult.